 Take action below to tell your MP that if an industry cannot operate while meeting basic animal welfare standards then it is not an industry worthy of political support.

-Earlier in 2012 Animals Australia called on the Minister for Agriculture, Joe Ludwig, to urgently bring breeding and dairy animals into the live export regulatory framework, so that at the very least, their destination could be known and assessed.
+Earlier in 2012 Animals Australia called on the former Minister for Agriculture, Joe Ludwig, to urgently bring breeding and dairy animals into the live export regulatory framework, so that at the very least, their destination could be known and assessed.

 Graphic vision was provided to demonstrate the risks imported breeding animals face in importing countries.
 In this video, an imported dairy cow (of unknown origin) is slaughtered in Turkey.
 Her unborn calf is cut out of her stomach and into a pool of blood on the kill floor.
 He gasps for air and calls out helplessly before he too has his throat slit.
 Australia continues to export dairy cows to Turkey and other countries including China and Indonesia, where there are no guarantees they will not also spend their final moments in places like this one.